zepinglee/citeproc-lua/docs/README.md

 ## License

 The LaTeX package and Lua library are released under MIT license.
-The CSL locale files and styles are redistributed under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/).
+The CSL styles and locale files are redistributed under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) license.
+The journal abbreviation data are generated from <https://github.com/JabRef/abbrv.jabref.org> and are redistributed under the [CC0 1.0](https://github.com/JabRef/abbrv.jabref.org/blob/main/LICENSE.md) license.